ejw773/to-do-30/README.md

 * Each day of participation, start the day by creating a new branch for that day.
 Example: `todo01`

-* No copy / paste.
+* Avoid copy / paste.

 * Don't insert code you don't understand.
 Research it out and add it on another day.